 The legislation requires that all gambling venues have a self-exclusion program.
+Only voluntary self-exclusion is legislated under the Gaming Machines Act 2001.

-Venues can use self-exclusion programs -Multi-Venue Self-Exclusion (ClubSAFE, GameCare) or BetSafe -or they can use their own venue-based self-exclusion program.
+Venues can use self-exclusion programs -Multi-Venue Self-Exclusion (ClubSAFE, GameCare) or BetSafe - or they can use their own venue-based self-exclusion program.
 (For more information about each of these, see Appendix 5 at the back of this Participant Workbook.)

 - Venue-based self-exclusion programs usually allow patrons to register their self-exclusion with venue staff by filling out a paper form.
 They only allow the patron to self-exclude from one venue at a time, for a period of six months and up to a maximum period of three years.
-Venue staff can also refer the patron to counselling services. - BetSafe allows people to complete an online self-exclusion request form themselves, after which they will be sent paperwork to complete and return by mail.
+Venue staff can also refer the patron to counselling services. - BetSafe allows a patron to complete an online self-exclusion request form themselves, after which they will be sent paperwork to complete and return by mail.
 A patron can choose to self-exclude from up to 50 venues at once, for a minimum period of six months and up to a maximum period of four years.
 BetSafe can also assist patrons to connect with counselling services.